kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 does with by the `IN` operator on the `kubernetes.io/hostname` key, but this could also be just a regular selector on a single label set on all nodes.

-The `CapacityPool` declares the available capacity.
+The `CounterSet` declares the available capacity.
 It needs to handle the TPU capacity on each node separately, since the TPUs are not interchangibly between nodes.
 The granularity required here depends on which devices are being made available, but for this example doing capacity per-node is sufficient.